pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

   code = "select ext_departures.*, date_format(from_unixtime(firstseen),'yyyyMMdd') dt from ext_departures"
 }
 ```
-The old action `download-departures` can be deleted as it's not needed anymore.
+The old Action `download-departures` and the DataObject `stg-departures` can be deleted, as it's not needed anymore.

-At the end, your config file should look something like [this](../config-examples/application-download-part3-custom-webservice.conf) and the DataObject like [this](../config-examples/CustomWebserviceDataObject-1.scala).
+At the end, your config file should look something like [this](../config-examples/application-download-part3-custom-webservice.conf) and the CustomWebserviceDataObject code like [this](../config-examples/CustomWebserviceDataObject-1.scala).